 #3.
 Evaluating Search Intent

-Advanced technical practitioners will want to divide their pages by intent and create pages that specifically fulfill that user intent.
+Advanced technical practitioners should aim to divide all their target keywords by user intent and create pages that specifically fulfill that purpose.

-Manually evaluating the SERPs to get a hint of the underlying intent of a query is not scalable.
+But manually evaluating the SERPs to determine the intent of a query isn't scalable.

-seoClarity's Content Fusion allows you to check your pages and identify which pages are "Informational," "Transactional," "Navigational," or "Local" based searches.
+seoClarity's AI SEO content writing tool, Content Fusion, allows you to check your pages and identify which ones are "Informational," "Transactional," "Navigational," or "Local" based searches.

 Search Intent Content Fusion

-Advanced practitioners create page tags and keyword tags around all of the keywords and pages based on intent.
-This isolates pages that need additional content versus pages that need to display product pages.
+It allows you to create page tags and keyword tags based on intent, then isolate pages that need additional content versus pages that need to display product pages.

-Once defined, zero in on optimizing the content around the particular search intent and also quickly identify errors in which the wrong URL is displaying for a particular search term.
+Once defined, zero in on optimizing the content around the keyword's particular search intent and quickly identify errors where the wrong URL is displaying for a particular search term.

 #4.
 Eliminating Crawl Budget Issues

-Devote part of your audit to eliminate crawler roadblocks to make the most of your available budget. seoClarity offers two distinct capabilities for this.
+Devote part of your audit to eliminate crawler roadblocks and make the most of your available budget. seoClarity offers two distinct capabilities for this.

 Bot Clarity monitors how search engine bots crawl your site in the following ways: